MayaSvaridze/MayaSvaridze/README.md

 - 👋 Hi, I’m @MayaSvaridze
-- 👀 I’m interested in game development
+- 👀 I’m interested in Design
-- 🌱 I’m currently learning html, css
+- 🌱 I’m currently UI / UX Design

 <!---
 MayaSvaridze/MayaSvaridze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.